52 Types of Beetles in Washington State

 3. Ornate Checkered Beetle

-However, it also has a few other qualities that make it quite rare.
+However, it also has a few other qualities that make it rare.
 To begin with, its coloring warns predators that it tastes terrible (like other checkered beetles).

 4. Pine Sawyer Beetle